-Prior to IACUC approval of protocols and/or amendments to add personnel, the IACUC required trainings must be completed and documented for all personnel listed on the initial protocol when reviewed or specific personnel being added via amendments.
+Prior to IACUC approval of a new protocol or renewal, the IACUC required trainings must be completed and documented for all personnel listed on the initial protocol.

-Once IACUC approval is granted, other required trainings should be completed prior to initiation of animal work.
-ULAR, EHRS, and other UPenn departments may have separate requirements regarding their trainings.
+Once IACUC approval is granted, other required trainings should be completed prior to the initiation of animal work.
+ULAR, EHRS, and other Penn departments may have separate requirements regarding their trainings.

-For a complete list of requirements, please see below in the "Trainings" section.
+For a complete list of requirements, please see the “Training Requirements” policy on the Guidelines and Policies page of this website

-Please contact the department requiring the training if you have any questions regarding the training requirements.
+Please contact the department in charge of the training if you have any questions regarding their training requirements.

 Penn Knowledge Link – Learning Management System